 What you need to understand is that learning Spanish can be fun if you choose the right methods.

-In the first blog post of 2021 we will talk about how you can boost your Spanish learning to get you enjoying it and progressing well again, or how to get started on the right track to speak the language as soon as possible.
+In this blog post we will talk about how you can boost your Spanish learning to get you enjoying it and progressing well again, or how to get started on the right track to speak the language as soon as possible.

 The best way to make sure you stick with studying the language is to set a goal to reach within a certain time frame.